mgroves/SqlServerToCouchbase/README.md

 { Id: 77, Name: 'Emma R', ShoeSize: 6}
 ```

 Notice that Id remains intact in the document body.
-This is to ease the transition, but in the long run it may not be a good idea to keep this "duplicated" data that's already part of the document key.
+This is to ease the transition, but in the long run it may not be a good idea to keep this "duplicated" data that's already in the document key.

 If the primary key in the SQL Server table is a compound key, the values will be combined into a single document key in Couchbase, separated by "::".